hikee9123/MachineLearningLibrary/doc/user/methods/gradient_boosting.md

 ---

-Train a decision tree on mixed categorical data and save it:
+Train a gradient boosting model on mixed categorical data and save it:

 ```c++
 // Load a categorical dataset.